prodigysml/Dr.-Watson/README.md

 Dr. Watson is a simple Burp Suite extension that helps find assets, keys, subdomains, IP addresses, and other useful information!
 It's your very own discovery side kick, the Dr. Watson to your Sherlock!

+# How Does Dr. Watson Work?

+Dr. Watson takes regexes from the issues_library.json file and attempts to match said regexes with responses within Burp Suite.
+Once it matches a regex, it raises an issue with the severity defined in the config, as a finding for the target host.
+It is simple, sweet, and easy to use!

 # Setup - Installing for Burp Suite Pro
 ## Setting Up Jython
 1. Download the latest standalone version of [jython](https://www.jython.org/downloads.html)